 How Long Should Toddlers Wear Soft-Soled Shoes?

-It is advisable for toddlers to wear soft-soled shoes until they learn to walk confidently and stable.
+Toddlers should wear soft-soled shoes until they learn to walk confidently and stable.
 Even so, try to buy flexible and lightweight shoes until at least 4 years of age.

 What are the Best Shoe Brands for